gonzalez-delgado/wgof_torus/README.md

 1. Testing the equality of the one-dimensional marginals on the circle.
 2. Upper bounding p-values.

 The file test_functions.R includes the required functions to implement both approaches, whose documentation can be found in documentation.pdf.
-The file examples.R includes some reproducible examples, where the two techniques are implemented under some simple null and alternative hypothesis.
+The file examples.R includes some reproducible examples, where the two techniques are implemented under some simple null and alternative hypotheses.